-The claim for reduction in output tax liability by the supplier that matches with the corresponding reduction in the claim for input tax credit by the recipient shall be finally accepted and communicated to the supplier.
+The claim for reduction in output tax liability by the supplier that matches with the corresponding reduction.
+Moreover, in the claim for input tax credit by the recipient shall be finally accept and communicate to the supplier.

 Communication of discrepancy

-In case of information mismatch, the discrepancies are to be communicated to both parties.
-Various circumstances under which discrepancies shall be notified include:
+In case of information mismatch, the discrepancies are communicate to both parties.
+Various circumstances under which discrepancies shall notify include:

 - The claim for reduction of output tax is higher than the corresponding reduction in input tax credit claim.

-- The details of the Credit note are not declared by the recipient in return for the subsequent period.
+- The details of the Credit note not declare by the recipient in return for the subsequent period.

 Similarly, if the discrepancy has been from the recipient’s side, he is liable to rectify it in the same month in which the discrepancy is made available.
-If not rectified, the discrepancy amount will be added to the tax liability of the recipient along with the payable interest rate.
+If not rectify, the discrepancy amount will add to the tax liability of the recipient along with the payable interest rate.

 On 1st January, 2021, Khan Sons & Co., a registered supplier from Delhi, supplied goods worth Rs.
 1,00,000 to Kapoor Sons & Co., also a registered trader in Delhi.

-On the same day, Khan Sons & Co. released a tax invoice, and Kapoor Sons & Co. cleared the payment.
+On the same day, Khan Sons & Co. release as a tax invoice, and Kapoor Sons & Co. cleared the payment.

-Later, Kapoor Sons & Co. found that some goods were of inferior quality, therefore, decided to return the goods.
+Later, Kapoor Sons & Co. found that some goods were of inferior quality, therefore, need to return the goods.
 Goods worth Rs.
 50,000 were sent back.

 Here, Khan Sons & Co. must issue a credit note to Kapoor Sons & Co. for return of goods and GST charged.

-The credit note is a convenient and legal method by which the value of the goods or services in the original tax invoice can be amended or revised.
-The issuance of the credit note will easily allow the supplier to decrease his tax liability in his returns without requiring him to undertake any tedious process of refunds.
+The credit note is a convenient and legal method by which the value of the goods or services in the original tax invoice amend or revise.
+The issuance of the credit note will easily allow the supplier.
+This is in order to decrease his tax liability in his returns without requiring him to undertake any tedious process of refunds.